Global Academy

 Who is eligible to apply for opportunities and scholarships through the MESA Global Academy?

 Displaced scholars from the Middle East and North Africa, primarily those residing in North America.
 Additionally, the work of MESA Global Academy Scholars must fall within Middle East studies, broadly defined.
-The work of the 2023-2024 Global Academy scholars falls within two of the above seven research clusters: Governance, Accountability, and the Rule of Law and Fairness and Economic Equality.

 Who funds the MESA Global Academy?

 Funding for this project is provided by the Carnegie Corporation of New York, one of America’s oldest grantmaking foundations, which focuses on issues of international peace and promotes the advancement and diffusion of education, knowledge, and understanding.
-Additional funding is provided by the Ellis L. Phillips Foundation, the Persian Heritage Foundation, and individual donors.
+Additional funding is provided by the Ellis L. Phillips Foundation, the Persian Heritage Foundation, university centers, and individual donors.

 How do I apply?